The Diary of Alicia Keys: Marketing and touring

-To promote The Diary of Alicia Keys internationally, Keys performed "You Don't Know My Name", "If I Ain't Got You" and "Karma" on the May 14, 2004-dated episode of Later... with Jools Holland in the UK, held a concert in Dubai, United Arab Emirates on May 28, and performed at various festivals across Europe throughout the summer.
+To promote The Diary of Alicia Keys internationally, Keys performed "You Don't Know My Name", "If I Ain't Got You" and "Karma" on the May 14, 2004-dated episode of Later... with Jools Holland in the UK, held a concert in Dubai, United Arab Emirates, on May 28, and performed at various festivals across Europe throughout the summer.
 (Note: attributed to multiple sources) "Diary" was released as the album's third single on May 24, becoming Keys' fourth consecutive Billboard Hot 100 top-10 hit by peaking at number eight.
-Keys performed the song alongside "If I Ain't Got You" on The Early Shows Summer Concert Series on June 8, performing the latter at the BET Awards 2004 on June 29, and with Stevie Wonder at the 2004 MTV Video Music Awards on August 29, as well as performing "Heartburn" at Fashion Rocks on September 8.
+Keys performed the song alongside "If I Ain't Got You" on The Early Shows Summer Concert Series on June 8.
+She later performed "If I Ain't Got You" at the BET Awards 2004 on June 29, and with Stevie Wonder at the 2004 MTV Video Music Awards on August 29.
+Keys performed "Heartburn" at Fashion Rocks on September 8.
 A double-disc special edition of The Diary of Alicia Keys was made available in select countries outside North America in September, while a video album of the same title, featuring behind-the-scenes footage chronicling the album's production and release, was released in the US on November 16.
 Keys headlined the Wall of Hope concert on the Great Wall of China on September 25, and commenced the Diary Tour in October, initially touring Asia and Oceania.
-"Karma" was released as the album's fourth and final single on November 1, peaking at number 20 on the Billboard Hot 100; Keys performed it at the 2004 Billboard Music Awards on December 8.
-According to the year-end Billboard Hot 100 for 2004, "If I Ain't Got You" was the chart's third biggest hit of the year, while "You Don't Know My Name" and "Diary" were both placed within the top 40.
-Keys performed "If I Ain't Got You" at the 47th Annual Grammy Awards on February 13, 2005, before expanding the Diary Tour to North America from February 23 to April 24, 2005.
+"Karma" was released as the album's fourth and final single on October 26, peaking at number 20 on the Billboard Hot 100; Keys performed it at the 2004 Billboard Music Awards on December 8.
+According to the year-end Billboard Hot 100 for 2004, "If I Ain't Got You" was the chart's third biggest hit of the year, while "You Don't Know My Name" and "Diary" both placed within the top 40.
+Keys performed "If I Ain't Got You" at the 47th Annual Grammy Awards on February 13, 2005, before embarking on the North American leg of the Diary Tour on February 23; the tour culminated on April 24, 2005.